David Duffield: Ridgeline

-The Duffields established the Dave & Cheryl Duffield Foundation in 2016 to continue innovative grant making in animal welfare, support for military veterans, and education.
-Based in Incline Village, Nevada, the foundation has supported animal welfare agencies, pet shelters, and regional community organizations including the area Boys and Girls Club and local parks.
-In April 2020, the Duffield Foundation made a $350,000 grant to Incline Village Community Hospital to address the COVID-19 pandemic.
-In response to the 2021 Lake Tahoe forest fires, the foundation donated $4 million to over 30 charities, including $2 million to the Red Cross.

-Liberty Dogs

-The Dave & Cheryl Duffield Foundation is currently financing the construction and development of Liberty Dogs in Reno, Nevada.
-This campus is planned to open in 2026.
-The goal is to provide veterans with the ability to lead more independent and fulfilling lives through the enhanced emotional and psychological well-being that research shows a Liberty Service Dog provides.
+Philanthropy

 Cornell University

+The Duffields have pledged more than $145 million to Dave's alma mater, Cornell University.

-The Duffields donated $20 million in January 1997 to Cornell University in support of interdisciplinary engineering and scientific research and education.
+In January 1997, they donated $20 million in support of interdisciplinary engineering and scientific research and education.
 The new Engineering building was later renamed “Duffield Hall.”

 In July 2020, the Duffields donated $5 million to establish the Duffield Family Cornell Promise Scholarship.
 The gift was the largest single gift to the Cornell Promise Initiative, which provides financial support to students and families facing hardship from the pandemic.

-In early 2022, the Duffields also donated $12.1 million to launch the new Duffield Institute for Animal Behavior at the Cornell University College of Veterinary Medicine.
+In early 2022, the Duffields also pledged $12.1 million to launch the new Duffield Institute for Animal Behavior at the Cornell University College of Veterinary Medicine.
+In 2024, Maddie's® Shelter Medicine Program (MSMP) at Cornell received a $4.6 million grant from the Duffield Foundation.

+In 2025, it was announced that the Duffields were donating $100 million to fund an expansion of Duffield Hall and a renovation of the adjacent Phillips Hall, home to the school of Electrical and Computer Engineering.